highlight/highlight/docs-content/getting-started/4_backend-sdk/java/other.md

 ---
-title: Java App
+toc: Java App
-heading: Using highlight.io with Other Java Frameworks
+title: Using highlight.io with Java Frameworks
 slug: other
 quickstart: true
 ---